Amarillo by Morning (song): Other cover versions

 The song has been covered by numerous artists, including rodeo champion Chris LeDoux in 1975 on his album Life as a Rodeo Man, Asleep at the Wheel and John Arthur Martinez on his 2004 album Lone Starry Night.

 South Texas recording artist Clifton Jansky from San Antonio recorded the song in November 1979 in Ludwig Studios in Houston, Texas.
 He had a regional hit in Texas, Oklahoma, New Mexico and Louisiana.
 Three years later, he exchanged soundtracks with Kelly Schoppa in Houston.
 He traded his soundtrack to "Amarillo by Morning" for a duet that Kelly had recorded in Nashville with Janie Fricke and no money changed hands.

 Canadian indie rock artist Fancey covered the song on his 2018 album of 1960s and 1970s country songs County Fair.
-Brazilian singer Zé Ramalho also recorded the song, with different lyrics.
+Brazilian singer Zé Ramalho also recorded the song, with different lyrics, under the name "Entre a Serpente e a Estrela".

+Country music singer John Rich covered the song from the television special George Strait: ACM Artist of the Decade All Star Concert.

+In 2025, Charley Crockett included a cover of the song on his album Lonesome Drifter.

 Legacy

-"Amarillo by Morning" was named "#12 country song of all time" by Country Music Television in 2004.
+"Amarillo by Morning" was named "No. 12 country song of all time" by Country Music Television in 2004.
 In 2010, members of the Western Writers of America chose it as one of the Top 100 Western songs of all time.
 A 2003 survey of tourism-related officials by Development Counsellors International named "Amarillo by Morning" the 7th-best song about a place.

 The song is regularly played at rodeos.

 The song was parodied by hosts Brad Paisley and Carrie Underwood at the 2013 Country Music Association Awards as "Obamacare by Morning", which mocked technical problems with that year's rollout of the federal HealthCare.gov website as part of the Affordable Care Act.